Giants' Belt: Umpire called strike to end game

 A walk would have brought Evan Longoria to the plate as the tying run; the third baseman already had three hits on the day.

-Belt said multiple times Eddings has said he was trying to get through a game quickly.
-Asked whether he believes the longtime umpire was joking, Belt added: "I dunno; but if you say it enough, you start to believe it."
+Belt mentioned multiple times that Eddings has said he was trying to get through a game quickly.
+Asked whether he believes the longtime umpire was joking, Belt added: "I dunno, but if you say it enough, you start to believe it."